 US lawmakers want North Korea added to terrorism blacklist

-This combination of file photos shows Kim Jong Nam, left, exiled half-brother of North Korea's leader Kim Jong Un, in Narita, Japan, on May 4, 2001, and North Korean leader Kim Jong Un on May 9, 2016, in Pyongyang.
-The apparent assassination of the North Korean leader's estranged half-brother is strengthening bipartisan calls for the U.S. to re-list Pyongyang as a state sponsor of terrorism, a designation lifted nine years ago.
+" The apparent assassination of the North Korean leader's estranged half-brother is strengthening bipartisan calls for the U.S. to re-list North Korea as a state sponsor of terrorism, a designation lifted nine years ago.
+Doing so would increase the country's isolation, while potentially complicating any future diplomacy to halt its nuclear and missile programs.

 Add your comments below